-with Dr. David Hampson, Anna De Sonia, Sarah Eley, Vivian Chen, Marisa Vomvos, and Dr. Rey Lozano
+With Dr. David Hampson, Anna De Sonia, Sarah Eley, Vivian Chen, Marisa Vomvos, and Dr. Rey Lozano

 With the possibility of gene therapy getting closer and closer, many researchers are interested in knowing where the Fragile X community stands on the topic; what are the thoughts, feelings, knowledge, concerns, and hopes that come with gene therapy?

+There have been many recent surveys that set out to understand this deeper.
 During this webinar, expert Dr. David Hampson will lay the groundwork of understanding what gene therapy is and what’s most relevant to the future of FXS research, followed by three different groups (The Patrick Wild Centre, Mt.
 Siani Hospital, and the NFXF) presenting on their community survey results, with a moderated Q&A to close.

 Gene Therapy & the FXS Community: A Review of Community Surveys